nathanielseth/kalye-rpg-java/README.md

 - Shops, Evolutions, Boss Fights, and more

 ## Disclaimer
 I do not own all the animal sounds and images used in the game.
-The game embraces a "taglish" (Tagalog-English) approach intentionally.